Aung San Suu Kyi: United Nations involvement

 The United Nations (UN) has attempted to facilitate dialogue between the junta and Aung San Suu Kyi.
-On 6 May 2002, following secret confidence-building negotiations led by the UN, the government released her; a government spokesman said that she was free to move "because we are confident that we can trust each other".
+On 6 May 2002, after secret confidence-building negotiations led by the UN, the government released her; a government spokesman said she was free to move "because we are confident that we can trust each other".
 Aung San Suu Kyi proclaimed "a new dawn for the country".
-However, on 30 May 2003 in an incident similar to the 1996 attack on her, a government-sponsored mob attacked her caravan in the northern village of Depayin, murdering and wounding many of her supporters.
+But on 30 May 2003, in an incident similar to the 1996 attack, a government-sponsored mob attacked her caravan in the northern village of Depayin, murdering and wounding many of her supporters.
 Aung San Suu Kyi fled the scene with the help of her driver, Kyaw Soe Lin, but was arrested upon reaching Ye-U. The government imprisoned her at Insein Prison in Rangoon.
 After she underwent a hysterectomy in September 2003, the government again placed her under house arrest in Rangoon.

-The results from the UN facilitation have been mixed; Razali Ismail, UN special envoy to Burma, met with Aung San Suu Kyi.
-Ismail resigned from his post the following year, partly because he was denied re-entry to Burma on several occasions.
-Several years later in 2006, Ibrahim Gambari, UN Undersecretary-General (USG) of Department of Political Affairs, met with Aung San Suu Kyi, the first visit by a foreign official since 2004.
-He also met with her later the same year.
+The results of the UN facilitation have been mixed; Razali Ismail, UN special envoy to Burma, met with Aung San Suu Kyi.
+Ismail resigned from his post the next year, partly because he was denied reentry to Burma on several occasions.
+In 2006, Ibrahim Gambari, UN Undersecretary-General (USG) of Department of Political Affairs, met with Aung San Suu Kyi, the first visit by a foreign official since 2004.
+He also met with her later that year.
 On 2 October 2007 Gambari returned to talk to her again after seeing Than Shwe and other members of the senior leadership in Naypyidaw.
-State television broadcast Aung San Suu Kyi with Gambari, stating that they had met twice.
+State television broadcast Aung San Suu Kyi with Gambari, saying they had met twice.
 This was Aung San Suu Kyi's first appearance in state media in the four years since her current detention began.